geludwig/DraegerDatagrabberDiagram/README.md

 # DraegerDatagrabberDiagram
-This python script converts recorded data from 'Draeger Datagrabber' to a visually appealing diagram.
+This python script converts recorded data from 'Draeger Datagrabber' and 'Draeger DreamGuard' to a visually appealing diagram.

-Input file is a .csv file.
-Limits for monitored data can be set and are then displayed in the diagram with a different graph color.
+Run via run.py.

+Input files are a monitor.csv and sensor.txt.
+See under '/examples' for example files.